Yeshwanth-konda/sql_retail_sales/README.md

 from retail_sales
 group by category;
 ```
-4. **write a sql query to claculte total sales and orders for each category.**:
+4. **write a sql query to calculate total sales and orders for each category.**:
 ```sql
 SELECT category,
 sum(total_sale) as Total_sales,